Scottish Words Illustrated

 Santa and Elf surprised and shocked by the suspicions of the scantily clad girly presents.

 “This disni sound like a gift suitable for a sprog tae me Santa, ah’d do a backgroond check on that list if I wiz you.”
-Translated: sprog: bright but undersized boy.
+Translate: sprog: bright but undersized boy.
 “This does not sound like … Continue reading Sprog. →

 beard, bell, boxes, braces, christmas, elf, legs, seasonal, stockings, underwear